stufus/egresscheck-framework/README.md

 Another tool worked by opening up listening sockets on a large number of ports on your machine, and monitoring connections to them.
 Nothing wrong with it, but you can't do too many at once, and I wanted a solution that would sniff the packets (meaning that you may not have to drop your software firewall, nor would you need to kill any existing listeners that you have).

-A different tool worked by using iptables to redirect all traffic to a single port, and monitored that port.
-I couldn't use it because FreeBSD doesn't have iptables, so it did not work for me but it was a really nice idea.
+Geoff Jones' Egresser (https://github.com/cyberisltd/Egresser) works by using iptables to redirect all traffic to a single port, and 'reflecting' traffic on that port.
+I couldn't use it natively because FreeBSD doesn't have iptables (but pf/ipf/ipfw could all be used in its place), but it was that tool that inspired me to build on the idea and I owe him a shout out for it.
+Do bear in mind that his tool works slightly differently in that the client side tool aggregates the results (based on the server effectively reflecting them); ECF relies on the server storing a packet capture which can then be parsed offline.
+Note that Egresser gives a truer picture because it shows bidirectional TCP traffic and you could rely on a "normal" TCP C&C channel from that.
+ECF will assume that egress is possible on receipt of a SYN packet; I have come across IDS systems that allow SYN packets through but block the actual data which is why I adopted this approach as an alternative.

 Using tcpdump has a few other benefits too; for example, it does not require listeners to be set up.
 In addition, this technique could easily be used on machines several layers deep on a target network.
 If access to a machine has been compromised through a pivot with sufficient privileges to dump traffic, internal egress could be assessed too.